-This guidance will also support English universities to implement the Office for Student's (OfS) statement of expectations (2021) for preventing and addressing harassment and sexual misconduct affecting students in higher education.
+The practical guide also supports English universities to implement the Office for Student's (OfS) statement of expectations (2021) for preventing and addressing harassment and sexual misconduct affecting students in higher education.

 Universities in Northern Ireland will also find it useful in implementing the Department for the Economy's statement of expectations for preventing and addressing harassment and sexual misconduct.